Introduction

 " make regexp search not suck by default -nnoremap / /vvnoremap / /v

 Also, I make Vim’s regular expression pattern matching work a bit more sanely by default.
-This maps the search command of
+This maps the search command of / to use /v by default in both normal and visual modes, which allows you to use a more familiar regular expression syntax instead of the craziness that is Vims regexp syntax.

 " remap'd keysmap <c-j> <c-w>jmap <c-k> <c-w>kmap <c-l> <c-w>lmap <c-h> <c-w>hmap <Tab><Tab> <C-W>w

-nnoremap <F2><F2> :vsplit<CR>nnoremap <F3><F3> <C-W>wnnoremap <F4><F4> :set invwrap wrap?<CR> " use f4f4 to toggle wordwrapnnoremap <F5><F5> :set invhls hls?<CR> " use f5f5 to toggle search hilightmap <F7> :b#<CR>
+nnoremap <F2><F2> :vsplit<CR>nnoremap <F3><F3> <C-W>wnnoremap <F4><F4> :set invwrap wrap?<CR> " use f4f4 to toggle wordwrapnnoremap <F5><F5> :set invhls hls?<CR> " use f5f5 to toggle search highlightmap <F7> :b#<CR>

 " allow saving a sudo file if forgot to open as sudocmap w!! w !sudo tee % >/dev/null